rlauer6/openbedrock/README.md

 the `setup-ubuntu.sh` script or follow the instructions below.

-If you want to install Bedrock on Debian based system like Ubunutu, first satisfy the Bedrock Perl dependencies using `apt`.
-Here's a list (not guaranteed to be complete) of the packages you may need to
+If you want to install Bedrock on Debian based system like Ubunutu, first satisfy the Bedrock Perl dependencies using `apt` or install them manually from CPAN.
+Here's a list (not guaranteed to be complete) of the packages you may need to install:
-install:

 Programs...